EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 I glanced around, it was my old classroom.
 There were some formulas written on the blackboard, but it seemed like greek to me, literally.

-I glanced at Ann, she was wearing our school uniform.
+Ann was wearing our school uniform.

 “Whats the date?”

 “Wow, gross...
 Did you read too many stupid books again?
-Here check it out”
+Here check it out.”

 Turning her phone toward me, I saw the date.
 It was 20XX.

 “That can’t be…”

 I could hear the bustling noises of people walking outside our classroom.
+There were always people talking outside our classroom.

 “What do you mean?”
 Ann placed a pencil on the tip of her nose, balancing it.